 10:00 am – 10:30 am Creative Activity

-Father's day is coming up so you've set up an activity station in the yard when the children will decorate photo frames with glue, leaves, wood chips and confetti.
+Father's day, Easter or Christmas may be coming up so you've set up an activity station in the yard when the children will decorate photo frames with glue, leaves, wood chips and confetti.
 You'll help the children develop fine motor skills during this activity as they pick up small things and glue them onto a small, defined surface.
 Some children may get bored quickly and move on, so you'll have a painting station set up for their next activity – ready to go!
 You will need help and encourage the children while working on their creative masterpieces.

 10:30 – 11:30 am Time to get worn out!